fedelopez77/sympa/README.md

 ```
 @InProceedings{lopez2021symmetric,
   title =    {Symmetric Spaces for Graph Embeddings: A Finsler-Riemannian Approach},
-  author =       {Lopez, Federico and Pozzetti, Beatrice and Trettel, Steve and Strube, Michael and Wienhard, Anna},
+  author =       {L\'opez, Federico and Pozzetti, Beatrice and Trettel, Steve and Strube, Michael and Wienhard, Anna},
   booktitle =    {Proceedings of the 38th International Conference on Machine Learning},
   pages =    {7090--7101},
   year =     {2021},